-Dynamic data attachments
+Dynamic data attachments in XLSForm

 Dynamic linking allows you to use data from a parent project within child projects, simplifying the management of longitudinal data collection.
 This article explains how to dynamically link data between KoboToolbox projects.